brandontlocke/NERtwork/README.md

 ## Requirements
 This script only works on text (.txt) files, but it will work on as many text files as you'd like without any further interaction on your part.

-You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download) and also [script in this repository](https://github.com/brandontlocke/batchner/blob/master/batchner.sh).
+You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download) and also [the batchner.sh script](https://github.com/brandontlocke/batchner/blob/master/batchner.sh).

 ## Folder Setup
 As is, the script will run Stanford NER on every text (.txt) file within a folder.
-This expects that all of the text files and the batchner.sh script are all within the same folder, and that the NER folder (as of this writing, the `stanford-ner-2018-10-16`) is in the same directory as the folder of files.
+This expects that all of the text files and the batchner.sh script are all within the same folder, and that the NER folder (as of this writing, the `stanford-ner-4.0.0`) is in the same directory as the folder of files.

 (Note: you do not have to change the names of the .txt files—the filenames below are just for demonstration)

 ```
-├──🗂 stanford-ner-2018-10-16
+├──🗂 stanford-ner-4.0.0
 ├──🗂 project folder
 |   └──batchner.sh
 |   └──file1.txt